Himanshu201209/javascript-map-api/README.md

      data-lng="-74.0060"
      data-zoom="10"
      data-marker-1="40.7128, -74.0060, New York"
+     data-marker-1-info="<h3>New York City</h3><p>The city that never sleeps</p>"
      data-marker-2="34.0522, -118.2437, Los Angeles"
      style="height: 400px; width: 100%;">
 </div>
 <script src="map-embed.js"></script>
 ```

+## Info Windows
+You can add custom HTML content to display in popups when markers are clicked:

+- Use the `data-marker-N-info` attribute to specify HTML content
+- HTML tags are supported (headings, paragraphs, links, etc.)
+- Only one info window will be open at a time
+- If both `data-marker-N-info` and `data-marker-N-url` are specified, clicking the marker will open the info window and then navigate to the URL after a short delay

 ## Custom Map Styles
 You can use a custom map style by providing a URL to a JSON file (e.g., from [Snazzy Maps](https://snazzymaps.com/)).